How to deal with Racism, Prejudice and Antisemitism

 3. “Care for the widow and the orphan,” Exodus Chapter 22:21-22

-4. “Do not bear a grudge against your neighbor,” Leviticus Chapter 19:18
+4. “Do not bear a grudge against your neighbour,” Leviticus Chapter 19:18

 5. Not in God’s Name: Confronting Religious Violence by Rabbi Jonathan Sacks, Schocken Books, 2015